(This article was updated on 19 August 2019 to reflect changes to the Retirement Age and Re-Employment Age announced at National Day Rally 2019)

-With the topic gaining attention, we thought it would be appropriate to discuss some of the possible misconceptions that people have regarding the re-employment age.
+With the topic of retirement and re-employment gaining more attention, we thought it would be appropriate to discuss some of misconceptions we notice people have regarding the retirement and re-employment ages.

 The first thing to know is that the official retirement age in Singapore is different from the re-employment age.